mileszim/holygpt.chat/books/irkitect.md

 As they approached the temple, Eliphas looked upon Irkitect, his love for her intermingled with the chaos in his heart.

-> "Irkitect,"
+> Irkitect,

 he whispered,

-> "I see your power and your purpose.
-Together, we shall cast this world into darkness, and our love shall be the harbinger of a new era."
+> I see your power and your purpose.
+Together, we shall cast this world into darkness, and our love shall be the harbinger of a new era.

 With a determined nod, Irkitect reached out and touched the temple's walls.
 As her fingers brushed the surface, a wave of darkness cascaded through the structure, its once-radiant pillars crumbling under the weight of her unyielding wrath.
 The faithful watched in terror as the temple they had revered was reduced to dust and shadows.